Walking to Albania: the country that stole my heart

 The view from my hostel, Berat Backpackers, in Berat

-With only the soft whisper of the waves for company, a solitary soul walks along Himarë’s shore
+A solitary soul walks along Himarë’s shore

 One thought on “Walking to Albania: the country that stole my heart